willphan1712000/Web-Development/README.md

 <img style="width: 15%" src="./will.png">

-## Wjs is a Web development library made easy for FullStack Development to develop, build, and push to production created by Will Phan
+## Wjs is a Web development library made easy for Full-stack Development to develop, build, and push to production created by Will Phan
 ## It has pre-built classes that can be used for Web Development

 ## Key Benefits
 - Simple syntax that includes object-oriented programming techniques
-- Pre-built functionalities that handle difficult tasks in FullStack Development
+- Pre-built functionalities that handle difficult tasks in Full-stack Development
 - Provides flexibility, maintainability, and extensibility

 ## Technology